 For Cooperative Agreements, substantial involvement is required from CDC.
-The PO is the federal official responsible for the collaboration or participation in carrying out the effort under the award.
-Substantial involvement will be detailed in the NOFO and award specific terms and conditions and may include, but is not limited to:
+The SPO is the federal official responsible for the collaboration or participation in carrying out the effort under the award.
+Substantial involvement may include, but is not limited to:

 - Review and approval of one stage of work before work can begin on a subsequent stage; - Review and approval of substantive programmatic provisions of proposed subawards or contracts (beyond existing federal review of procurement or sole source policies); - Involvement in the selection of key relevant personnel; - CDC and recipient collaboration or joint participation; and - Implementing highly prescriptive requirements prior to award limiting recipient discretion with respect to scope of services, organizational structure, staffing, mode of operation, and other management processes.